ichensky/ichensky.github.io/docs/dev/algorithms/essential/data-structures/graph/memoization-vs-tabulation/memoization-vs-tabulation.md

 ### Memoization

-In memoization, we store the results of expensive function calls and reuse them when the same inputs recur.
+In memoization, we `store the results of expensive function calls and reuse them when the same inputs recur`.
 This technique eliminates redundant calculations and substantially improves the performance of recursive algorithms.

 ### Tabulation

-Tabulation involves solving subproblems iteratively and storing their results in a table (typically an array or matrix).
+Tabulation `involves solving subproblems iteratively and storing their results in a table (typically an array or matrix)`.
 This approach begins at the base cases and works upward to the target solution, ensuring each subproblem is evaluated exactly once.

 ## The Graph Connection